 How much do you charge per session?

-My current rate is £45 per session.
+My current rate is £45 per session for online and telephone sessions and £55 per session for walk and talk therapy.
 I do offer some concessions for those on low income, key workers and students.
 Please get in touch if you would like to know more about this.

 How long are sessions?

 Do I need to book a block of sessions in advance?

 You don't need to book a block of sessions in advance, however if you would like to do so, this can be arranged.

 How can I pay for my sessions?

 Sessions are payable at the time of booking and payment can be made via bank transfer.
 Receipts or invoices can be made available on request.

 Sessions are payable at the time of booking and if a session is cancelled with more than 24hrs notice, it can be rescheduled.
 Sessions cancelled within 24hrs or non-attendances are counted as missed sessions and charged at the full fee.